-Accessible by car or by hiking trails, the observatory is set on top of Mont-Mégantic.
+The observatory is set on top of Mont-Mégantic.
 It was inaugurated in 1978 and its telescope has a 1.6 m mirror; the observatory also uses many other high-precision tools.
 During the day, the observatory welcomes visitors and offers an interesting tour.

 As you walk along the trail, you’ll notice a remarkable flora and fauna as well as hear many different types of birds, such as the golden eagle, the Bicknell Thrush and the turkey vulture.
-Mont-Bélanger also has impressive scree slopes, a 200-year-old forest and two biological refuges.
+Mont Bélanger also has impressive scree slopes, a 200-year-old forest and two biological refuges.

 2 metres, 20 seconds, a face covering...
 You know the drill.
 This summer, we all need to do our part to make this vacation season both enjoyable and responsible.